Introduction to networkx#

 This function returns a list of sequences.
 Each sequence indicates a series of nodes to traverse for the respective cycle.

+Let’s now apply what we have learned to a real-world example.
 In this example, we are going to load a slightly simplified dataset of the European high-voltage transmission network.
 In this dataset, HVDC links and back-to-back converters have been left out, and the data only shows AC transmission lines.

 url = "https://tubcloud.tu-berlin.de/s/898dEKqG6XEDqqS/download/nodes.csv"